 3- Never Stick With Anything

-Finishing a single project is a lot work.
+Finishing a single project is a lot of work.
 And I don’t just mean a montage of you brewing coffee, you clacking away Bruce Almighty style, and bam it’s done.
-I mean it's a LOT of work.
+I mean, it's a LOT of work.
 Especially when you hit that point where you realize you have to flesh out your “golden diapers” idea and couple of sweet, epic scenes you’ve envisioned with a beginning a middle and an end, details you haven’t thought of yet, character development, and hours worth of effort (if we’re talking about a novel, and you’re pretty fucking determined, about 2000 hours).

 Again there is an elegant beauty here.
 Writers regularly advise that it’s okay to have a few irons in the fire, and if you can conveniently skip the part where most of them are talking about having a steady writing gig (like a blog) and maybe a short and a long work in progress as well as basically ignore how often those same writers emphasize how important it is to finish things you start, you can just keep adding more “irons to the fire” and never really dealing with the fact that you start a lot of shit you are never going to finish.
 Pretty soon you have fifty or sixty “Chapter 1”s and haven’t actually done any work in years.

-I mean even that expression is a blacksmith allusion about having one iron heating up while you pound out something else, but what blacksmith didn’t avoid a little work by adding fifteen, twenty, thirty irons to their fire so that even according to physics none of them could get hot enough?
+I mean even that expression is a blacksmith allusion about having one iron heating up while you pound out something else, but what blacksmith didn’t avoid a little work by adding fifteen, twenty, thirty irons to their fire so that, even according to physics, none of them could get hot enough?
 The blacksmiths that actually were blacksmiths, that’s who. ("What's that?
-The manor lord wants his broadsword before the crusade leaves tomorrow.
+The manor lord wants his broadsword before the crusade leaves tomorrow?
 Well as you can CLEARLY see, the irons aren't hot enough yet.")

 But at least you can get in on that sweet blacksmith dreamer action where you only imagine yourself with the beefy right arm and the vengeful Spaniards banging at your door.